dfinity/awesome-internet-computer/README.md

 - [nextjs-ic-starter](https://github.com/dappblock/nextjs-ic-starter) - Next.js Internet Computer Starter Template.
 - [IC in Dev Container](https://github.com/infu/internet-computer-start) - Run a local replica inside a Docker container with NNS in VS Code or GitHub Codespaces.
 - [ic-eth-starter](https://github.com/dfinity/ic-eth-starter) - An advanced starter project for interacting with Ethereum on the Internet Computer (Beta).
+- [IC Rust NextJS Starter](https://github.com/b3hr4d/ic-rust-nextjs) - A starter kit for building applications with Rust and Next.js on the Internet Computer.

 ## Client Libraries (Agents)